 1) Provides fluid consecutive or simultaneous verbal interpretation to assist patients, families, and providers.
 Follows national standards of Accuracy, Confidentiality, Impartiality, Respect, Cultural Awareness, Role Boundaries, Professionalism, Professional Development, and Advocacy.

 2) Spot/Sight translates only brief passages of up to 3 paragraphs.
 Forwards frequently used documents/instructions to Interpreter & Translation Services for translation.

-3) Documents interpreting encounters in electronic medical record and other systems as required by department during or at the end of each shift with at least 80% accuracy.
+3) Documents interpreting encounters in electronic medical records and other systems as required by the department during or at the end of each shift with at least 80% accuracy.

 Required Work Experience:

 1) Above average written and oral fluency in English and at least one other language

 2) Must be able to move swiftly throughout the hospital and outpatient locations

 3) Must be able to translate brief passages (no more than 3 paragraphs) from English to the target language or target language to English

 4) Must be able to move swiftly throughout the hospital and outpatient locations

 5) Within 18 months of hire, must obtain the highest level of national certification for the individual's language pair as a healthcare/medical interpreter from either national organization providing testing, and fulfills continuing education unit (CEU) requirements to maintain it